Low-degree lower bounds via almost orthonormal bases: Discussion

-In this work, we introduced the polynomial basis $(\Psi_G)$, which turns out to be almost-orthogonal for a variety of permutation-invariant graph models.
-This almost-orthogonality can be readily exploited to establish low-degree (LD) lower bounds for other testing and functional estimation problems, such as testing the value of $k$ or $\lambda$.
+In this work, we introduced the polynomial basis $(\Psi_G)_{G\in\mathcal{G}_{\leq D}}$, which turns out to be almost orthonormal for a variety of permutation-invariant graph models.
+This almost orthonormality can be readily exploited to establish low-degree (LD) lower bounds for other testing and functional estimation problems, such as testing the value of $k$ or $\lambda$.
 Moreover, it enables a tighter connection between LD upper and lower bounds by finding the decomposition in the basis $\Psi_G$ of a polynomial that nearly attains $\mathrm{Corr}_{\leq D}$ and $\mathrm{Adv}_{\leq D}$.